DLP-LoRA: Efficient Task-Specific LoRA Fusion with a Dynamic, Lightweight Plugin for Large Language Models: Experiments

 \paragraph{LLM Backbones, LoRAs, and Mini-MLP Plugin.}

-We evaluate DLP-LoRA using four widely adopted LLM backbones: Qwen-2 1.5B and 7B~\citep{qwen2}, LLaMA-2 7B~\citep{touvron2023llama}, and LLaMA-3 8B~\citep{dubey2024llama}.
-To assess the effectiveness of DLP-LoRA in scenarios with significant model size differences, we also compare the performance of DLP-LoRA based on the Qwen-2 1.5B backbone against the baseline LLaMA-2 13B model without LoRA adaptations, representing a 10x difference in model size.
+We compared DLP-LoRA with several LoRA baselines, such as TIES~\cite{yadav2024ties}, DARE~\cite{yu2024language}, Arrow~\cite{ostapenko2024towards}, LoraHub~\cite{huang2024lorahub} and MeteoRA (T1-1k)~\cite{xu2025meteora}, using four widely adopted LLM backbones: Qwen-2 1.5B and 7B~\citep{qwen2}, LLaMA-2 7B~\citep{touvron2023llama}, and LLaMA-3 8B~\citep{dubey2024llama}.
+In addition, we use Huggingface PEFT (i.e., PEFT) with all 26 LoRA loaded and manual activation for specific LoRA during evaluation as a reference model.
+We further train a single LoRA (i.e., LoRA-F) with a mixed training dataset from all 26 tasks for comparison.

-For the baseline comparisons involving single LoRA modules, we fine-tune a separate LoRA for each task using 900 training samples, randomly selected according to a 9:1 train/test split from each original dataset.
+For the baseline comparisons involving single LoRA modules, we fine-tune a separate LoRA for each task using 900 training samples, randomly selected according to a 9:1 train/test split from each original dataset following~\citep{xu2025meteora}.
+The rank of each LoRA used in baselines and our DLP-LoRA is 8.
 The mini-MLP plugin, responsible for task classification, is trained on the same samples and achieves an average classification accuracy of 98.45\%.
-Notably, the mini-MLP plugin is lightweight, containing only 5 million parameters, and can be trained rapidly—in under 10 minutes—for all 26 tasks.
-All experiments are conducted on a single custom-upgraded NVIDIA GTX 2080Ti GPU with 22GB of memory.
+Notably, the mini-MLP plugin is lightweight, containing only 5M parameters, and can be trained rapidly in under 10 minutes for all 26 tasks and easy to extend to 100 tasks without further fine-tuning the gating networks contained in MoE-structure baselines, such as MeteoRA.
+All experiments regarding DLP-LoRA and other baselines are conducted on a single NVIDIA GTX 3090Ti GPU 24GB and H100, respectively.

 \paragraph{Evaluation Metrics and Composite Task Setting.}